Urban Design Degree Plan

 - Major GPA: minimum 2.0 in each course required for the major

-- T UDE GPA for studio courses: minimum 2.00 in each T UDE course.
-Effective for Winter 2020, the minimum GPA in each course is 2.70.
+- T UDE GPA for studio courses: Effective Winter 2020, the minimum GPA in each studio course is 2.7.

 - Residency: At least 45 of the final 60 credits must be earned in residence at UW Tacoma